 Come for the Boating Education . . .
 Stay for the Friends"℠

 That’s our tagline.
 We teach boating, and where better to learn how to boat safely on the Cape Fear Waterways than on the water?
 Whether it’s the Cape Fear River from Wilmington to Southport or the AICW from Wrightsville Beach to Southport, we will show you what you need to know.
 Our class is approved by the National Association of State Boating Law Administrators (NASBLA) and recognized by the United States Coast Guard.
 It satisfies the North Carolina boating education requirement for anyone born on or after January 1, 1988.
-You do not need to be a member to take our flagship boating course, which we proudly offer to the public at $85 which includes 8 hours in the classroom plus our exclusive 4-hour on-the-water teaching cruise.
+You do not need to be a member to take our flagship boating course, which we proudly offer to the public which includes a full day of classroom instruction as well as an optional teaching cruise.

 We believe that learning to boat safely starts in the classroom discussing boating fundamentals like: required safety equipment, rules of the road, navigational aids, communications afloat, anchoring, trailering, water sports safety, situational awareness, light & sound signals, government regulations, underway responsibilities, finding your way, adverse conditions & emergencies and knots & lines.
 Once we address these topics, we’ll head out to the water to apply what we learned and to discuss important features of boating on the Cape Fear waterways like: prevailing weather patterns, tides & currents, our geographical area, ocean inlets, fueling and supply points, local marinas, wet & dry storage facilities and places of interests (good & bad) - things we refer to as Local Knowledge.”